DominikVogel/matching-ids/README.md

 # Packages

 The script uses ``random`` (Eddelbuettel, 2017) to generate the identifiers and ``writexl`` (Ooms, 2017) to save the results in an Excel file.

+# Reproducibility

+There is a [Code Ocean](https://codeocean.com/) Capsule of the code that ensures computational reproducibility: https://codeocean.com/capsule/9795597

 # References